Scripps Networks Interactive

 Scripps Networks Interactive, Inc. (SNI) was an American mass media company, which was formed on July 1, 2008, and acquired by and merged into Discovery Communications on March 6, 2018.
-It was formed in 2008, through the spin-off of the E. W. Scripps Company's cable television networks and online assets.
+Its former successor is Discovery, Inc. and its current successor is Warner Bros.
+Discovery.
+It was formed in 2008 through the spin-off of the E. W. Scripps Company's cable television networks and online assets.
 Discovery Communications completed its acquisition of SNI after receiving approval from the United States Department of Justice and European Commission on March 6, 2018.
 It was the owner of several major factual television cable channels, including Food Network, HGTV and Travel Channel, and operated or held stakes in localized international versions of these brands.
 SNI also owned Polish broadcaster TVN and half of the British channel group UKTV.